‘Shovel your way out of the sh**!”

 And then there’s Dr. Jacoby, whose radio show speaks to the alienated residents of Twin Peaks.
 Mind you, their alienation is not from the fruits of their labor, brought about by industrial capitalism, pace Marx.
 Instead, it’s an alienation from their town, their neighborhood; from nature, from the surrounding beauty; from, finally, the civic unity and community life that once held the town together.
 There’s no mention of the secret society known as the Bookhouse Boys; the Miss Twin Peaks contest seems shuttered.
 So while some of the alienated turn to drugs, others turn to crackpot politics for the same narcotic effect.
 Jacoby’s rants offer an outlet for pent-up resentments.
 He hawks his golden shovel as a way to “dig yourself out.”
 Channeling rage toward the “global corporate conspiracy,” Jacoby reassures the townsfolk that their stagnation is not their fault, that there is a way out.
 It’ll just set you back $29.99.

 It’s not necessarily condescending to portray the struggles cursing large regions of the country, but it can easily come off that way.
-Remember 2012?
-“You go into these small towns in Pennsylvania and, like a lot of small towns in the Midwest,” President Obama said.
-“The jobs have been gone now for 25 years, and nothing’s replaced them.”
-It was a decent diagnosis, but just decent — “then they get bitter, they cling to guns or religion or antipathy toward people who aren’t like them,” he continued blithely — and it fed the prejudices of Obama supporters and opponents alike.
+In 2012, President Obama infamously said, “You go into these small towns in Pennsylvania and, like a lot of small towns in the Midwest, the jobs have been gone now for 25 years, and nothing’s replaced them.”
+He continued: “Then they get bitter, they cling to guns or religion or antipathy toward people who aren’t like them,” feeding the prejudices of his supporters and opponents alike.

 Lynch, by contrast, notes the harrowing aspects of small-town America with a quiet humanity, a deeply sympathetic understanding of the darkness that envelops it.
 He doesn’t point blame — though episode eight of the new season suggests the genesis of evil is nuclear weaponry — nor does he hold that suffering is the provenance only of certain groups of people.
 (For this, and for his portrayal of mostly white characters, he’s received some criticism.)
 He depicts his characters with a searching lens.